nollenr/AWS-Terraform-CRDB-Module/README.md

 - [Connecting to the Cluster](#connecting-to-the-cockroach-cluster-from-the-app-instance)

 ## Latest Changes
+* 2025 09 08:  Install and configure HAProxy on the App Node rather than on a dedicated HAProxy node.
+By setting the variable `install_haproxy_on_app` to yes, HAProxy will be downloaded and installed on the App Node.
+The CRDB function on the App Node will be configured to connect through the HAProxy running on the App Node.
 * 2025 08 27:  Add unencrypted PKCS#8 DER-encoded version of the client private key

   As part of the Terraform provisioning process, an unencrypted PKCS#8 DER-encoded version of the client private key is automatically generated and stored in the `certs` directory on the **app server**.
 This file is created using openssl pkcs8 and is provided for compatibility with tools (such as the PostgreSQL JDBC driver) that require private keys in this specific format.
 You do not need to use this file unless your client application (e.g., Java-based tools using JDBC) explicitly requires a PKCS#8 DER-encoded key.
 The key follows the following naming convention `client.<admin_user_name>.key.pk8`